linkerd/linkerd/namerd/docs/interface.md

 Key | Default Value | Description
 --- | ------------- | -----------
-ip | loopback | The local IP address on which to serve the namer interface. port | `4180` | The port number on which to server the namer interface.
+ip | loopback | The local IP address on which to serve the namer interface. port | `4180` | The port number on which to serve the namer interface.